Anthony Accetturo: Amuso and Casso

-Accetturo's decision to break his blood oath was a major coup for investigators.
-As the highest-ranking New Jersey mobster at the time to turn informer and a three-decade veteran of the Mafia, Accetturo provided investigators with a clear picture of the Lucchese family, including its penetration and exploitation of businesses in New Jersey and its relationship with corrupt officials.
+As the highest-ranking New Jersey mobster at the time to turn informer, and a three-decade veteran of the Mafia, Accetturo provided investigators with a clear picture of the Lucchese family, including its penetration and exploitation of businesses in New Jersey, and its relationships with corrupt officials.
 Accetturo provided information on 13 murders, although he insisted he never personally participated in the slayings.
 Accetturo provided unexpected information about the origins of the New Jersey family, going back to 1931 and Lucky Luciano.
 Mysteries about the relationship between the American and Sicilian Mafia were also clarified.
 As a result of his cooperation, Accetturo was sentenced to a maximum of 20 years in prison in December 1994.
 However, in December 2002, his sentence was reduced to time served, and he retired to the South.

-In an interview with The New York Times writer and Mafia historian Selwyn Raab, Accetturo said he would have never even considered turning informer had Corallo still been running the family.
-In those days, he said, the Mafia was run by men who never put money above honor and only killed as a last resort.
+In an interview with The New York Times writer and Mafia historian Selwyn Raab, Accetturo said he would have never even considered turning informant had Corallo still been running the family.
+In those days, he recalled, the Mafia was run by men who never put money above honor, and only killed as a last resort.
 As he saw it, Amuso and Casso were the ones who betrayed Cosa Nostra principles.
-Accetturo was especially bitter about Casso, saying that "all he wanted to do is kill, kill, get what you can, even if you didn't earn it."
+Accetturo was especially bitter about Casso, asserting that, “all he wanted to do is kill, kill, get what you can, even if you didn't earn it.”

-Upon learning that he and his wife were targeted to be killed, reputed mob enforcer, Thomas Ricciardi, went on to testify against the Taccetta brothers and the remaining defendants.
-Martin and Michael Taccetta were sentenced to 25-years to life imprisonment for racketeering, narcotics, extortion, loansharking, conspiracy and murder in 1993.
-Taccetta reportedly went on to control the Jersey Crew, as he was doing his sentence in Atlanta.